jeffreykegler/old_kollos/notes/misc/strand.md

   Do not execute the following steps.

-* If `prefix-nodes` is not defined, this is an non-initial parse, and `prefix-nodes` is a set containing a single bocage node.
+* If `prefix-nodes` is not defined, this is an proper suffix parse, and `prefix-nodes` is a set containing a single bocage node.
   Call this node `prefix-node`.